camunda/camunda-docs-manual/site/src/documents/api-references/rest/user/get.html.md

   <tr>
     <td>links</td>
     <td>Object</td>
-    <td>A json array containing links to interact with the instance.
+    <td>A JSON array containing links to interact with the instance.
 The links contain only operations that the currently authenticated user is authorized to perform.</td>
   </tr>
 </table>